Ultrabenosaurus/PHP_DDNS/README.md

 In short: the goal is to make a simple, self-hosted and personal Dynamic DNS tool for just about anyone with a hosting package (PHP and MySQL a must) and domain.

 Made in response to discovering [Remonit](https://github.com/zefei/remonit), to hopefully make it easier for use on my PC/laptop.
-Other ideas I've had since starting are a push-notifications service and an IP-restrictive authorisation tool.
+Other ideas I've had since starting are a push-notifications service and an IP-restrictive authorisation tool - but if I have a go at making these myself, __PHP_DDNS__ will be the core and they will be made as separate projects, possibly even plugins.

 ## NOT YET USABLE ##

-PHP_DDNS has not yet reached v1.0, which means not all core functionality is implemented.
+__PHP_DDNS__ has not yet reached v1.0, which means not all core functionality is implemented.

 Keep an eye on section *2.
 Initial Release* of the [to-do list](#to-do) below.

 ## How It Works ##

-Once everything is installed the pinger script on your devices will periodically call a hook on your domain, updating their entry in the database.
+Once everything is installed the `pinger` script on your devices will periodically call a `hook` on your domain, updating their entry in the database.

 You can add and remove devices programmatically or via the admin portal, once developed, giving you plenty of control over the devices being tracked.
 Devices update themselves, but can only be added or removed from the portal/programmatically.